smopen/sigcpp/_posts/2020-04-07-safely-processing-immutable-text.md

 3. Rewrite the string_view version of `vowel_count` using member function [`remove_prefix`]( {{ '/2020/04/03/efficiently-processing-immutable-text#modification-efficiency' | relative_url }} ).
    There are three different approaches to this rewrite.
-Try all three approaches and describe on the pros and cons of each approach.
+Try all three approaches and outline the pros and cons of each approach.
 State which approach you prefer and include a rationale.

 4. Rewrite the string_view version of `vowel_count` using member function